mayurbhambhani/book-notes/Why We Sleep.md

 - Sleep deprivation will eventually cause death and this generally happens because the immune system gets very weak and the bacteria in our intestine will start attacking our body.

+### Chapter 13: What's stopping you from sleeping

+#### Light
+- Being exposed to light in the evening tricks our brain into believing that the sun is not set yet.
+Hence melatonin is not secreted in good amounts.
+- Incandescent light is bad.
+LED light/ blue light is worse.
+And staring at the screen just before sleeping is worst.
+Even kindle has the blue light but way less compared to cell phones and tabs.
+Reading before bed should be done from a physical book.
+- Light is the reason it takes time for us to fall asleep.
+After the room is dark, it takes around 20 minutes for the brain to secrete enough melatonin to generate sleep.
+- Steps to improve the situation:-
+  - Have dim lights in the rooms where you spend the evening hours
+  - Avoid bright overhead lights.
+  - Yellow tinted glasses
+  - Install software on your devices to unsaturate the blue light

+#### Alcohol
+ - Alcohol is a sedative.
+It works by reducing brain function and starts with the pre-frontal cortex.
+Hence we lose inhibitions.
+ - Alcohol fragments sleep.
+Hence the sleep is not continuous and as a result not restorative.
+The sleeper doesn't know about the nighttime awakenings.
+ - Alcohol is also one of the most potent suppressors of REM sleep.
+ - Due to this, [delerium tremens](https://en.wikipedia.org/wiki/Delirium_tremens) can be caused.
+This is hallucinations and disorientation during the day.
+ - Whatever we learn during the day is integrated during REM sleep.
+It takes weeks to cement the learning.
+But drinking alcohol makes us lose the learnings to a certain extent.
+Learn something on Monday, go for drinks on Friday and 40% of your learning may be gone.
+ - The only solution is drinking during the daytime, so by sleep time, you are out of the effects of the alcohol, or pure abstinence.

+#### Temperature

+- Although underappreciated, temperature plays an important role.
+- Body needs to bring down the core temperature by 1 C to help melatonin secretion.
+- 18.3 C is optimal.
+12.5 is too cold.
+- Head, palms, and feet radiate heat to accomplish the temperature drop.
+Hence we sometimes keep our feet and hands out of the blanket.
+- Washing the face helps, Warm bath helps because it makes the blood rise to the skin and radiate heat.

+#### Alarm clocks.

+- They jolt you into wakefulness.
+That shock is not good for the blood pressure and the heart.
+- Snooze is even worse.
+- Waking up at the same time every day reduces the need for an alarm clock.